-- 1. Turn ON the Rad-G. - 2.
-Select a site at the center of the forehead (Figure 1).
-See Site Selection. - Locate and hold the Rad-G parallel to the skin surface with the temperature sensor aligned with the center of the forehead.
-Maintain approx. 1.5" to 2" (3.8 to 5 cm) away from the skin surface (Figure 2). - Tap the Measurement icon on the display.
+- 1. Turn ON the Rad-G. - Select a site at the center of the forehead (Figure 1).
+See Site Selection on page 47. - Locate and hold the Rad-G parallel to the skin surface with the temperature sensor aligned with the center of the forehead.
+Maintain approx. 1.5" to 2" (3.8 to 5 cm) away from the skin surface (Figure 2). - Tap the Measurement icon display.
 Hold the Rad-G steady until a beep is heard and the value displays on the screen.

-See Temperature Window.
+See Temperature Window on page 47.